 Buy it once.
 Use it for years.

 No. A ball digs one point.
-Stride loads the whole arch and heel, the part that rebuilds the tissue, and makes daily use effortless.
+Stride loads the whole arch and heel, the part that rebuilds the tissue, and it's easy to do every day, no chasing a ball around the floor.

 Did the hop-along to the kitchen for months.
 About ten days in, I crossed the room without thinking about my heel.